 Existing housing options do not serve women sufficiently well:

-As of June 2024, with the help of 9 housing partners the fund is proud to have already housed 185 women and children, who have been affected by one or more issues including homelessness, mental and physical ill health, sexual violence, honour-based violence, forced marriage, and stalking.
+With the help of 9 housing partners the fund is proud to have already housed women and children who have been affected by one or more issues including homelessness, mental and physical ill health, sexual violence, honour-based violence, forced marriage, and stalking.

 Lina’s Story